davedomainx/linux-workspace/ansible-learning.md

 https://www.digitalocean.com/community/cheatsheets/how-to-use-ansible-cheat-sheet-guide

 # quick get filtered facts on localhost

+# list-tasks - very useful to see what tasks would be applied to a playbook
+ansible-playbook -i ./inventory --vault-password-file ~/vault.txt ./it-ca.yml --list-tasks

 ansible localhost -m setup -a 'filter=*distribution*'

 ansible all -a "uname -a" -i ./inventory